Green Chile Chicken Burrito Bowl (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Instant Pot Low-Carb Green Chile Chicken Burrito Bowl is a good bowl meal for any low-glycemic or low-carb diet, including any phase of the South Beach Diet as long as you use salsa verde without added sugar.
-We used Herdez Salsa Verde that has no added sugar and only one carb per tablespoon.
+This Chicken Burrito Bowl is a good bowl meal for any low-glycemic or low-carb diet, including any phase of the original South Beach Diet as long as you use salsa verde without added sugar.
+We used Herdez Salsa Verde (affiliate link) that has no added sugar and only one carb per tablespoon.
 Tomatoes have some carbs, so you could use less tomatoes than we did if you prefer.

 Find More Recipes Like This One: